unlock-protocol/unlock/unlock-protocol-com/blog/redesigning-our-checkout.md

 ### Confirmation

-Our new confirmation page shows the purchaser how many memberships they are buying, what the total amount is, how many times a membership will be renewed if it's a recurring membership.
+Our new confirmation page shows the purchaser how many memberships they are buying, what the total amount is, and how many times a membership will be renewed if it's a [recurring membership](https://unlock-protocol.com/blog/recurring-subscription-nft).
 Trust and communication are key elements of user experience, and we want to reduce the chance of surprises at checkout time.

 ![confirmation on checkout](/images/blog/redesigned-checkout/new-checkout-confirmation.png)